 Like chokecherries, there is some inherent bitterness.
 They are not exactly Bing cherries, although they aren’t wildly tart like pin cherries either.
 Due to their size and sugar needs, I’m working under the hypothesis that using them like chokecherries will yield the best results.
 As I already mentioned, we made one batch of delicious jelly using my chokecherry recipe.
 I don’t see why some of my other recipes- like cherry lemonade- wouldn’t work.
 I hope to report on my experiments sometime next year.

 My chokecherry recipe page is a good place to start trying things out.
-Please let me know what you like to do with your black cherries.
+Let me know in the comments what you like to do with your black cherries.

 If you’re interested in learning about more foraged foods, please visit my What to Forage page.